Hydrospheredata/hydro-serving/docs/src/main/tut/dev.md

 # For Developers

-This section is dedicated to the developers, who want to improve ML Lambda.
+This section is dedicated to the developers, who want to improve Hydrosphere Serving.

 <br>

 ## Prerequisites

-To set up a development environment clone ML Lambda repository.
+To set up a development environment clone Serving repository.

 ```sh
 $ git clone https://github.com/Hydrospheredata/hydro-serving